Keyboard shortcuts

 • Because descriptor sets are a very general-purpose abstraction, going from a descriptor set to the underlying buffer objects is a rather cumbersome process.

-• And because Subbuffer is jute a reference-counted pointer, it does not cost us much to skip that cumbersome process by keeping around a direct reference to the underlying buffer.
+• And because Subbuffer is jute a reference-counted pointer, it does not cost much performance to skip that cumbersome process by keeping around a V buffer reference.

-Now, let us look at how an UVSet is actually set up:
+For now, let us look at how an InOut is constructed:

 use super::{